LuisNavarro07/Personal_Website/content/_index.md

     content:
       title: '📰 On the News'
       text: |
-        My paper [Federal Assistance and Municipal Borrowing: Unpacking the Effects of the CARES Act on Government Liquidity Management](https://luisenavarro.com/publication/caresact/) received the [Michael Curro Award](https://abfm.org/2024-annual-award-recipients/) for best graduate student paper in public budgeting or finance at the Association for Budgeting and Financial Management and received some coverage on the [Bond Buyer](https://www.bondbuyer.com/news/coronavirus-aid-lowered-borrowing-costs-credit-quality-study).
+        My paper <a href="https://luisenavarro.com/publication/caresact/" target="_blank">Federal Assistance and Municipal Borrowing: Unpacking the Effects of the CARES Act on Government Liquidity Management</a> received the <a href="https://abfm.org/2024-annual-award-recipients/" target="_blank">Michael Curro Award</a> for best graduate student paper in public budgeting or finance at the Association for Budgeting and Financial Management and received some coverage on the <a href="https://www.bondbuyer.com/news/coronavirus-aid-lowered-borrowing-costs-credit-quality-study" target="_blank">Bond Buyer</a>.
     design:
       columns: '1'